venkys-io/Code-Blogs/Graphs/Easy/BreadthFirstSearch/BreadthFirstSearch.md

     - `bfs` function: This function performs the BFS traversal of the graph starting from a given vertex.
 2. `main` function: This is the entry point of the program.
 It creates an instance of the `Graph` class, adds edges to the graph, and calls the `bfs` function to perform the BFS traversal starting from vertex 2.

+## Test Cases
+### Test Case 1(Empty graph):
+#### sample input:
+1. no.of vertices=0
+2. no.of vertices=0
+#### sample output:
+1. The BFS traversal of the graph is: []

+### Test Case 2(Connected Graph):
+#### sample input:
+1. no.of vertices=4
+2. no.of edges=3
+3. Enter edges (format: source destination):
+- 0 1
+- 1 2
+- 2 3
+#### sample output(Disconnected Graph):
+1. The BFS traversal of the graph is: [0, 1, 2, 3]

+### Test Case 3:
+#### sample input:
+1. no.of vertices=5
+2. no.of edges=3
+3. Enter edges (format: source destination):
+- 0 1
+- 2 3
+- 4 4
+#### sample output:
+1. The BFS traversal of the graph is: [0, 1, 2, 3, 4]

+### Explanation of Testcases:
+- In first case, the graph is empty, so the BFS traversal should result in an empty list of visited vertices.
+- In second case, the graph is a connected path, so the BFS traversal should visit all vertices in the order 0, 1, 2, 3.
+- In third case, the graph is disconnected, but the BFS traversal still visits all vertices in the order 0, 1, 2, 3, 4.
+The disconnected component (vertex 4) is also included in the traversal.

 **Time and Space Complexity Analysis:**

 The time and space complexity of Breadth-First Search (BFS) depends on the representation of the graph.